Decree of Turda: The content of the decree

 The royal decree granted special privileges to the Transylvanian noblemen "in order to remove, from this country, malefactors belonging to any nation, especially Romanians".
-For this purpose, the decree determines the rules of the legal procedure: If the culprint was not caught in the act but the guilt was obvious the death penalty could be applied only if fifty oath-helpers agreed so.
-If the culprint was a noble, the oath-helpers had to be nobles, if the culprint was a commoner, the oath-helpers could be commoners.
-If the culprint was caught in the act the number of oath-helpers was reduced to seven.
-This first part is followed by considerations on particular cases and oath-helping equivalation: a Romanian caught in the act could be condemned by oath-helpers of any rank; a Romanian who accused another commoner of a different nation could be aided by commoner oath-helpers of any nation; a Romanian who accused a noble of a criminal deed without flagrant and who cannot be aided by the required number of nobles could have knezes or Romanian commoners as oath-helpers - the kneze's testimony was fully valid if they were vested by royal letter or they were village judges, else their testimony and the commoners counted only half as much; similar conditions for the oath-helpers were stipulated in the case of a Romanian accusing a noble that was caught in the act which required only seven nobles; nobles and their servants were not to be stoped in a free town or village if the accusation was not also done while caught in the act; all who were victims of a crime had to go through legal procedure and not take revenge with a similar act; and, finally, the serfs were to be judged by the local authorities and if the accuser did not find justice in the local decision he or she could appeal to the voievod judgement.
+For this purpose, the decree determines the rules of the legal procedure: If the culprit was not caught in the act but the guilt was obvious the death penalty could be applied only if fifty oath-helpers agreed so.
+If the culprit was a noble, the oath-helpers had to be nobles, if the culprit was a commoner, the oath-helpers could be commoners.
+If the culprit was caught in the act the number of oath-helpers was reduced to seven.
+This first part is followed by considerations on particular cases and oath-helping equivalation: a Romanian caught in the act could be condemned by oath-helpers of any rank; a Romanian who accused another commoner of a different nation could be aided by commoner oath-helpers of any nation; a Romanian who accused a noble of a criminal deed without flagrant and who cannot be aided by the required number of nobles could have knezes or Romanian commoners as oath-helpers - the kneze's testimony was fully valid if they were vested by royal letter or they were village judges, else their testimony and the commoners counted only half as much; similar conditions for the oath-helpers were stipulated in the case of a Romanian accusing a noble that was caught in the act which required only seven nobles; nobles and their servants were not to be stopped in a free town or village if the accusation was not also done while caught in the act; all who were victims of a crime had to go through legal procedure and not take revenge with a similar act; and, finally, the serfs were to be judged by the local authorities and if the accuser did not find justice in the local decision he or she could appeal to the voievod judgement.

 Regarding those outlawed, the decree states that commoners or Romanians found guilty in a local or voievodal assembly can be caught and executed anywhere in the country without further judgement, unless they were pardoned by the king.
 The nobles found guilty could be caught in any part of the country but had to be handed over alive to the voievod who was to carry their punishment.

 If an accuser did not have an estate obtained through royal letter and the defender did, the royal court would take over the case.
 All other cases were to be judged at voievodal level.

 The final part exempts the Transylvanian nobles and their estates from paying the upkeep tax and the lucrum camerae tax.